Zucchini Casserole

 Instructions

-• Preheat the oven to 375°F. Spray an 8 x 8-inch baking dish with nonstick cooking spray.
+• Preheat oven to 375°F. Spray an 8x8-inch baking dish with nonstick cooking spray.

-• Add the zucchini slices to a mixing bowl.
-Sprinkle with 4 teaspoons of all-purpose flour and toss until the zucchini is coated evenly with the flour.
+• Add zucchini slices to a bowl.
+Sprinkle with 4 teaspoons flour and toss until evenly coated.

-• Lay half the floured zucchini slices in the pan, evenly overlapping them.
-Sprinkle with half of the green onions.
-Repeat with the remaining zucchini slices and green onions.
+• Lay half the zucchini in the dish, overlapping slightly.
+Sprinkle with half the green onions.
+Repeat with remaining zucchini and green onions.

-• Melt 2 tablespoons of unsalted butter in a saucepan over medium heat until foaming.
-Add the minced garlic and cook for 1-2 minutes until fragrant and lightly golden.
+• Melt 2 tablespoons butter in a saucepan over medium heat until foaming.
+Add garlic and cook 1–2 minutes until fragrant and lightly golden.

-• Stir in the remaining all-purpose flour, cooking it for 1-2 minutes or until absorbed into the butter, bubbling, and smelling nutty.
+• Stir in the remaining flour and cook 1–2 minutes until absorbed, bubbling, and smelling nutty.

 • Pour in the milk.
-Stir or whisk well as it cooks for 3-5 minutes until the mixture has thickened.
+Whisk well and cook 3–5 minutes until thickened.

-• Reduce the heat to low and stir or whisk in the cheddar cheese, salt, and nutmeg until smooth and combined.
-Remove the saucepan from the heat.
+• Reduce heat to low.
+Stir in the white cheddar, salt, and nutmeg until smooth.
+Remove from heat.

-• Pour the cheese sauce over the zucchini and green onions and spread it out evenly so it can seep down around the vegetables.
+• Pour the cheese sauce over the zucchini layers, spreading evenly so it seeps down around the vegetables.

-• Bake in the oven for 30 minutes or until bubbly and the breadcrumb topping is golden.
-Let sit for 5-10 minutes before serving, allowing the sauce to thicken.
+• Bake 30 minutes until bubbly and the panko topping is deep golden brown.
+Rest 5–10 minutes before serving.

 Notes